Jessyc379/getTapped/README.md

   - **Spring Data JPA**: For interacting with the database using the Data Access Object (DAO) pattern.

 #### **Database:**
-- **MySQL**: Relational database used for storing brewery, review, and user data.
+- **MySQL**: Relational database used for storing brewery, brewer, review, customer, and user data.

 #### **API & Data Handling:**
 - **Axios**: For making HTTP requests from the React frontend to the Spring Boot backend.